 Choose What to Put in a Writing Portfolio

 The easiest way to select specific texts is by creating a spreadsheet with all your publications.
+It can be in the form of an outline that shares all your latest achievements.
 And from there you can find the best ones that illustrate your skills.

 If there are several categories of texts – make sure you divide them and organize them neatly.